Lev Mekhlis: Military career

 During the war with Finland in 1939-40, Mekhlis was sent to the front to report back to Stalin on why the Red Army was being beaten back by the Finns.
 He attributed the setbacks to treachery, and had the Soviet commander Alexei Vinogradov, Vinogradov's chief of staff, and the chief of the political department tried and shot in front of the troops.

 In June 1941, Mekhlis was reassigned to his former position as head of the chief of main political administration and the deputy of the Peoples Commissar of Defense.
-He was with Stalin on the day the Germans invaded the USSR, at the start of Operation Barbarossa.
+He was with Stalin on the day the Germans invaded the USSR, at the start of Operation Barbarossa and decided to "freeze" the Germans outside of Moscow.
 Mekhlis was named army commissar of the 1st rank, which corresponded to the title of General of the Red Army.
 In 1942 he was the representative of the Stavka, the Red Army's high command.
 Needing to find someone to blame for the disastrous setbacks the Red Army suffered during 1941, Mekhlis ordered an artillery commander on the North Western front, Vasily Sofronovich Goncharov, to be shot in front headquarters, on 11 September 1941.
 Goncharov was posthumously exonerated in 2002.

 Mekhlis personally encouraged the killing of German prisoners of war, contributing to the massacre of Feodosia.

 In March 1942, Mekhlis was sent to organise the defence of the vital Kerch peninsula on the Crimean Front, where he fell into disputes with General Dmitry Timofeyevich Kozlov.
 In May 1942, the Red Army was driven out of the Crimea by a smaller German force.
 In his report to Stalin, Mekhlis sought to blame Kozlov, but received a scathing telegram in reply: